 Day Trip to Sosúa

-Sosúa is a charming beach town and makes for a great day trip from the province of Puerto Plata.
-Playa Sosúa is one of the prettiest beaches around, with wide stretches of golden sand and turquoise waters.
-It is a popular destination, especially on the weekends; the clear waters are perfect for snorkeling and the beach is lined with nearby restaurants, bars, and shops.
+Playa Sosua is one of the best beaches around, with wide stretches of golden sand and blue waters.
+It is a popular destination, especially on the weekends.
+The clear waters are perfect for snorkeling, and the beach is lined with nearby restaurants, bars, and souvenir shops.

 Where to Eat in Puerto Plata